stertooy/build-pkg/README.md

   - Build packages needed for CI tests for this package.
 Options are: true, false, recursive.
   - default: `'true'`
 - `extra-pkgs`:
   - Extra packages to build.
-Should be a space-separated list.
+Should be a space- or newline-separated list.
   - default: `''`

 ### What's new in v3